tofutofu/cryptopals/README.md

 This is a set of 48 practical programming problems that give you a hands-on crash course in understanding (and breaking!) cryptographic ciphers.
-The problems are extremely fun to do, and most importantly - they are do-able.
-An excellent introduction can be found in  [Maciej Ceglowski](https://blog.pinboard.in/2013/04/the_matasano_crypto_challenges/) blog post.
+The problems are fun to do, and most importantly - they are do-able.
+An excellent introduction can be found in [Maciej Ceglowski's](https://blog.pinboard.in/2013/04/the_matasano_crypto_challenges/) blog post.

 The exercises are bundled in 8 sets: